LappleApple/awesome-leading-and-managing/Motivation-Retention.md

 ### Motivation

+- [Are You Being Micro-Managed?
+Manage Your Relationship with Your Manager Instead.](https://www.freecodecamp.org/news/are-you-being-micro-managed-manage-your-relationship-with-your-manager-instead-9ad10b28bcda/) - by Osman (Ozzie) Ahmed Osman.
+Takeaway: Consider that your manager is unaware of their behavior, afraid of failure, or has some other valid-to-them reason for micromanaging.
+But they might also have control issues.
+Try to take control back by starting a conversation with feedback, using the SBI model.
+If it doesn't go well, consider leaving the manager or team for another.

 - [Building and Motivating Engineering Teams](https://medium.com/swlh/building-and-motivating-engineering-teams-24fd56910039) - by Camille Fournier.
 Takeaway:

   1. **Money:** When you don’t pay people well enough, you contribute to undermining their resilience in the face of problems at work.
 Think of it as the baseline of [Maslow’s hierarchy](https://en.wikipedia.org/wiki/Maslow's_hierarchy_of_needs).